Uniforms of the United States Navy: Enlisted Dress Whites (prewar)

 Until 1941, the summer and tropical equivalent to the Dress Blue "crackerjacks" was a white cotton jumper uniform with blue collar and cuffs.
 The elongated, "tar-flap" collar was adorned with white piping and stars like the blue uniform.
 This uniform was discontinued "for the duration" and was never reinstated; instead the Undress Whites with the addition of ribbons and neckerchief became the summer dress uniform for sailors.

 The "Flat Hat"

 From 1852 until 1962 (although in practice rarely worn after the middle of World War II), enlisted sailors were issued a round, flat blue wool sailor hat with a ribbon around the band similar to that worn by the Royal Navy.
 The "Donald Duck" was worn with the Service Dress Blue uniform on more formal occasions in lieu of the white "Dixie cup."
 The ribbon carried the name of the wearer's ship or station embroidered in gold until 1941, when this was replaced with a generic "U.S. Navy" as a wartime security measure.

-The "Bucket" Cover for Female Officers and chief petty officers
+The "bucket" cover

-From 1940 until 2018, U.S. Navy female officers and chief petty officers were issued "Bucket" Cover.
+From 1940 until 2018, U.S. Navy female officers and chief petty officers were issued a distinctive service cap known as the "bucket" cover.
+Its use was discontinued in favor of a peaked cap similar to the one used by males.
+These covers were later re-authorized for uniform wear in February 2024 as a secondary, optional item.